 Although it’s not common for colleges to require applicants to submit a resume, some experts believe that a well-crafted resume can boost your odds of acceptance.
 It can help the admissions committee get a complete picture of your interests and how you choose to spend your time outside the classroom.
 You can impress admissions officers by including your hard-earned scholarships, as well as any academic awards.

 Submit a College Application Fee Waiver

 If you’re applying to multiple colleges, application fees can add up.
-But the good news is, schools waive fees for those who demonstrate financial need.
+But the good news is that schools waive fees for those with demonstrated financial need.
 The cost of attending college is ever increasing, so if you qualify for a waiver, it’s well worth the effort to fill out the form.

-Testing companies, like the College Board, grant SAT fee waivers to students who belong to low-income families.
-If you’re qualified for these waivers, you’re also automatically eligible for four college application fee waivers.
+Testing companies like the College Board grant SAT fee waivers to students from low-income families.
+If you qualify for these waivers, you’re also automatically eligible for four college application fee waivers.
 The best way to access the waiver is to speak with your school counselor.